pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 ### Week 1 - 15th to 21th November
 In this week I would like to have the first week of each module finished.

-Monday -
-I did go over several videos of PLA, haven't finished the assignment or the week.
+Monday -I did go over several videos of PLA, haven't finished the assignment or the week.
 I am in week 4 at the moment, so ahead of the schedule.

+Tuesday - Finished the lectures for the first week and first assignment for math, still have assignment 2 and problem set left to do.

+Wednesday - Not officialy a study day, but got some time to spend on PLA and math assignment.
+Gotta work on my French too, as it is important to retain the information.

+Thursday - Started chapter 1 of Computer Networking, it's very approachable and I can already see some terms I have seen but didn't fully understand come up.

+---
 - [Nand to Tetris Part I](https://www.coursera.org/learn/build-a-computer)

 Finished on 1st of November 2021, quite proud I've finally done it.